Michael Giacchino: Video games

 When Giacchino's internship ended, Universal hired him, giving him a job upon graduation from college.
-He later moved to Disney, and when Disney relocated to Los Angeles, Giacchino moved with them, working in publicity, while taking night classes in instrumentation and orchestration at UCLA.
-His work for Disney had him interacting with the various personnel who worked in films, such as the producers who hired composers, so when a job at Disney Interactive opened for a producer, Giacchino obtained the job, thinking he could hire himself to write music for the games he produced.
+Giacchino later moved to Disney, and when Disney relocated to Los Angeles, he moved with them, working in publicity while taking night classes in instrumentation and orchestration at UCLA.
+Giacchino's work for Disney had him interacting with the various personnel who worked in films, such as the producers who hired composers.
+When a job at Disney Interactive opened for a producer, Giacchino obtained the job, thinking he could hire himself to write music for the games he produced.

 Giacchino's composition work for Disney Interactive during the 16-bit era included the Sega Genesis games Gargoyles and Maui Mallard in Cold Shadow and the various console versions of The Lion King.
-However his first major composition was for the DreamWorks video game adaptation of the 1997 movie, The Lost World: Jurassic Park.
+However, his first major composition was for the DreamWorks video game adaptation of the 1997 movie, The Lost World: Jurassic Park.
 The video game was one of the first PlayStation (also on Sega Saturn) console titles to be recorded with an original live orchestral score.
 Giacchino has since continued his relationship with DreamWorks which also included composing the score for the Small Soldiers video game in 1998, providing full orchestral scores for many of their popular videogames.
 He also worked with Pandemic studios to create the theme for Mercenaries: Playground of Destruction.
-Giacchino's award-winning compositions cover the first four installments of the Medal of Honor series (Medal of Honor, Underground, Allied Assault and Frontline), Heroes: 2, and also the scores for several other World War II-related video games like Secret Weapons Over Normandy, Call of Duty and Call of Duty: Finest Hour.
+Giacchino's award-winning compositions cover the first four installments of the Medal of Honor series (Medal of Honor, Underground, Allied Assault and Frontline), Heroes 2, and also the scores for several other World War II-related video games like Secret Weapons Over Normandy, Call of Duty and Call of Duty: Finest Hour.
 Additionally, Giacchino composed themes for The Incredibles: Rise of the Underminer, and co-wrote the theme of Black with composer Chris Tilton.
 He also composed the score for Alias, which was based on the television series of the same name.
-In 2008, Giacchino wrote music for Turning Point: Fall of Liberty.
 In 2007, he returned to the Medal of Honor franchise as he composed the music for Medal of Honor: Airborne.
+The following year, Giacchino wrote music for Turning Point: Fall of Liberty.